Nhaila-Abdessamad/Ethereum-Dev-Guide/Ethereum Dev Guide(Sec 1).md

 - Networks : Networks are formed by one or more nodes.
 - Transaction :
 - Block : Group of Transactions.
-- BlockChain : a database that stores a record of every transaction.
+- BlockChain : A database that stores a record of every transaction.
 And it's also where we store data in the form of a chain of Blocks(hence The Name).
+- Private Key :
+- Public Key :
+- Metamask : Browser Extension to interact with the Ethereum network through Mnemonic generated accounts.
 - Smart Contract :